Nak2/StormFox2-FGD/README.md

-# StormFox2-FGD (For Version 1.50 and above )
+# StormFox2 FGD

-   The resources for Hammer to intergrate StormFox 2 entities, functions and settings.
+   The resources for Hammer to intergrate StormFox 2 entities, functions and settings (For V2.50 and above).
    The goal is to implement these entities into other similar mods.

    There are also two prefab logic_relays prefabs for day / night, that should work with any day / night mod.

 ## How to install
-You unzip the contents to your Garrysmod installation folder: SteamLibrary\SteamApps\common\GarrysMod\
+- Unzip the contents to your Garrysmod folder: SteamLibrary\SteamApps\common\GarrysMod\
+- Open Hammer
+- Click on "Tools" -> "Options"
+- At "Game Data files:" click on "Add"
+- Select the file "stormfox2.fgd" and click "Open".
+- Click "OK".

-The content include model, textures and the FGD to use.
+The content includes model, textures and the FGD to use.

 ## "I only want to use the FGD"
   You can download the FGD here: https://github.com/Nak2/StormFox2-FGD/blob/main/bin/stormfox2.fgd

    The FGD has to be placed within the "bin" folder of Garrysmod.
+   Follow the same steps as above.

 ------------------------------------------------------------------